malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 to the long timescale diffusive region includes a plateau where the MSD barely increases.
-A physical description of this plateau region describes particles trapped in a cage comprising of it's nearest neighbours. [@Cavagna2009] As the temperature drops the local cage becomes stiffer, and particles take longer to escape.
+A physical description of this plateau region describes particles trapped in a cage comprising of its nearest neighbours. [@Cavagna2009] As the temperature drops the local cage becomes stiffer, and particles take longer to escape.
 The diffusion constants,